ahmednasser111/todo-list-local-storage-js/README.md

-# todo-list-local-storage-js
+# todo list local storage JS

-TaskTrackerJS is a lightweight To-Do list app built with JavaScript, using local storage for data persistence.
-Manage tasks easily with add and remove functionality, keeping you organized and productive.
+TaskTrackerJS is a lightweight To-Do list application built with JavaScript, utilizing local storage for data persistence.

+## Features

+- Add tasks: Easily add tasks to your to-do list.
+- Remove tasks: Remove tasks that are completed or no longer needed.
+- Data persistence: Tasks are stored locally, so they persist between browser sessions.